 - Access analysis

 - Ceramics analysis

 - Glass analysis

 These classes provide the opportunity to develop professional skills which are assessed through ‘real-life’ assignments, such as reports one would be expected to produce as a professional in the fields of archaeology and museums.

 As noted above, it is possible to substitute PRSS with a 20 credit language module from the Centre for Foreign Language Study.

 Research Topics – 30 credits

 Research Topics are detailed courses focussing on particular periods, areas or themes, and are taught by the Department’s leading experts on their specialist topics.
-Teaching is typically delivered through a series of lectures and special MA seminars/tutorials, usually over one term with sessions each week.
+Teaching is typically delivered through a series of two-hour lectures and one-hour seminars/tutorials, usually over one term.

-Students typically chose two modules relevant to their strands, although in consultation with their academic advisor they may opt for a non-strand-specific choice that allows them to branch out and try new things.
+You will choose two Research Topics relevant to your strand, although in consultation with your academic advisor you can opt for a non-strand choice that allows you to develop wider skills.